jcollard/VibeDC/UnitTurnInteractionPlan.md

     return null;
   }

-  // Create or update cached instance if (!this.infoPanelContent) {
+  // Create or update cached instance (per GeneralGuidelines.md - cache stateful components) if (!this.infoPanelContent) {
     this.infoPanelContent = new UnitInfoContent(
       {